-Of course, I can’t speak to the effectiveness of your sessions while in therapy because we are all different and what landed us on the therapist’s couch is as unique as you and I. What I find most perplexing is not what takes place during the session but rather, how I feel afterward.
+Of course, I can’t speak to the effectiveness of your sessions while in therapy because we are all different and what landed us on the therapist’s couch is as unique as you and me.
+What I find most perplexing is not what takes place during the session but rather, how I feel afterward.

 Has this ever happened to you?
 Tell me about it in the comment section below.

 The aftermath of a challenging session sometimes puts me down and out for a few days and almost always takes me out for the remainder of the day.
-Sometimes I stress eat to try and cope, other times I shut the rest of the day off with slumber.
+Sometimes I stress-eat to try and cope; other times I shut the rest of the day off with slumber.

 Having a counselling background myself, I know that the patient doesn’t grow if not gently nudged to do so.
 In order to effectively get to the roots of the issue, one has to be challenged.
 So, if it appears as though you’re are feeling worse, perhaps it’s the therapists professionally guiding you towards the tools you need to get better.

-Please, hang in there, if you have found the right therapist, then I’m confident you’ll be on your way to a better you, on your way to healing.
+Please, hang in there.
+If you have found the right therapist, then I’m confident you’ll be on your way to a better you, on your way to healing.
 I’m rooting for you.

 if you are suffering from PTSD or another mental illness, please reach out.
 I thank you for your service and you are still worthy and mean something.
 I believe in you!